-Make sure to puree or to mix the food together very well.
-This will make sure that your puppies get all of the nutrients that they need from the meals that you serve them.
+- Make sure to puree or mix the food together very well.
+This will make sure that your puppies get all of the nutrients that they need from the meals you serve them.

-Serve one kind of vegetable or meat at a time for about a week, before moving on to another kind of meat or vegetable.
-This is to help you identify potential food allergies.
+- Serve one kind of vegetable or meat at a time for about a week, before moving on to another kind of meat or vegetable to help identify potential food allergies.
 Once you are certain that your puppies are not allergic to a selection of vegetables and meat that you have served them, then you can go ahead and mix those food together to serve to your puppies.

 - You want to strive for balance and variety over a period of time.
 You can achieve this by alternating the meals that you serve your puppies.